Ztrimus/gov-benefit-llama-hack/README.md

 1. **Language Support Expansion**: Adding support for more popular languages in the U.S.
 2. **Subscription Model**: Allowing new websites to join and share benefits information on our platform.
 3. **Application Process Integration**: Assisting users through benefit application processes directly from our platform.

----

-## Acknowledgments

-Special thanks to **Philippe** for mentorship and guidance on prioritizing accessibility and direct user outreach, which helped refine the solution to be both simple and proactive.

----

-This structure covers your project from the initial concept to the technical architecture and future work, making it easy for others to understand and navigate.
-Feel free to adapt each section to add specific details or links as needed.